damanujan/php-NetatmoCameraAPI/README.md

 - Go to e-mail settings
 - Turn off e-mail on new connection

+*This API is reverse-engineered, it can break anytime.
+But we will fix asap!*

 ## How-to

 - Download the class/NetatmoPresenceAPI.php on your server.